-Monex started operations with the foreign exchange and international payment business in Mexico, focused mainly on small and mediumsized mexican non-financial companies, mostly related to commercial trade.
-We are the largest service provider in this field in Mexico based on revenues.
-In 2016, we carried out a total amount of 4.29 million payment operations (0.88 million international operations and 3.41 million domestic operations).
+We started operations with the foreign exchange and internationals payments services in Mexico, focused mainly on large and mediumsized Mexican non-financial companies, mostly related to international trades.
+We are the largest service provider in this field in Mexico based on volume operated.
+In 2017, we carried over 4.9 million payment transactions (0.9 million international transactions and 4 million domestic transactions).